 Main scheme applicants

-HESA entrants are aggregated by the same groups as accepted applicants and include both first degree and other undergraduate (levels 4, 5 and 6).
+HESA entrants are aggregated by the same groups as applicants and accepted applicants and include entrants to both first degree and other undergraduate courses (levels 4, 5 and 6).

 Office for Students (OfS) registration